Volvo XC60 Review 2023 | Top Gear

 It’s been around a while, hasn’t it?

 This is the second-generation version of the XC60 – the first one was launched in 2008 and lasted for a solid nine years on sale.
-It was Volvo’s bestselling car, so you could understand why they’d be reluctant to take it off sale.
-This current version has been around since 2017, and while other carmakers would be thinking about winding things up, the XC60 remains timeless and fresh.
+It was Volvo’s best-selling car, so you could understand why they’d be reluctant to take it off sale.
+This current version has been around since 2017, with a mid-life facelift in 2021 helping keep things fresh.

 With the second version of the XC60, Volvo made efforts to retain what made the car appealing to buyers while improving on some of the weaker areas – so it got better suspension, fancier tech and more of the sorts of safety features that Volvo buyers find so reassuring.